2023 NASCAR Xfinity Series

-The 2023 NASCAR Xfinity Series is the 42nd season of the NASCAR Xfinity Series, a stock car racing series sanctioned by NASCAR in the United States.
+The 2023 NASCAR Xfinity Series was the 42nd season of the NASCAR Xfinity Series, a stock car racing series sanctioned by NASCAR in the United States.
 The season started with the Beef.
 It's What's for Dinner.
-300 on February 18 at Daytona International Speedway and will end with the NASCAR Xfinity Series Championship Race on November 4 at Phoenix Raceway.
+300 on February 18 at Daytona International Speedway and ended with the NASCAR Xfinity Series Championship Race on November 4 at Phoenix Raceway.
+In addition this was the penultimate season of Fox and NBC’s tv contract for the Xfinity Series.

-Ty Gibbs enters the season as the defending Xfinity Series champion although he will not compete for a second straight championship as he will move up to the Cup Series in 2023 to drive full-time for Joe Gibbs Racing, replacing Kyle Busch.
+Ty Gibbs won the championship in 2022, but did not compete for a second consecutive title as he moved up to the Cup Series in 2023, driving full-time for Joe Gibbs Racing, replacing Kyle Busch.
+Following the 2023 Kansas Lottery 300 at Kansas Speedway, Austin Hill of Richard Childress Racing won the regular season championship.
+At season's end, Cole Custer of Stewart–Haas Racing became the 2023 Xfinity Series champion.